Immigration Detention in the UK

 This briefing provides an overview of immigration detention in the UK.
 It discusses the size of the UK’s detention facilities, the number of detainees, the average duration of detention, and the detention of children.

-- Over half of total immigration detainees are held for less than two months.
+- The majority of immigration detainees are held for less than two months.

-- The single most common category of immigration detainees is people who have sought asylum in the UK at some point in their status regularisation process.
+- The single most common category of immigration detainees is people who have sought asylum in the UK at some point.

-- Over 1,000 children were detained for the purpose of immigration control in 2009, and this number was reduced to about 100 in 2011.
-In 2012, this number increased to about 240 with the majority detained at the Cedars pre-departure accommodation facility at the Pease Pottage village near Crawley, opened in September 2011.
+- Over 1,000 children were detained for the purpose of immigration control in 2009, and this number was reduced to just under 130 in 2011.
+It rose to 240 in 2012, before falling to 228 in 2013 with the majority detained at the Cedars pre-departure accommodation facility, opened in September 2011.

 Understanding the evidence

 The UK has one of the largest networks of immigration detention facilities in Europe.
 After the re-purposing of the Morton Hall prison as an immigration removal centre (IRC) in June 2011 and the opening of a short term holding facility at Larne House in North Ireland in July 2011, UK detention capacity expanded to approximately 3,500 places.
-As shown in Figure 1, over the past four years there have been between 2,000 and 3,000 migrants detained at any given time.
-As a snapshot example, 2,685 non-citizens were detained in UK facilities as of 31 December 2012.
+As shown in Figure 1, over the past five years there have been between 2,000 and 3,500 migrants detained at any given time.
+As a snapshot example, just under 3,400 non-citizens were detained in UK facilities as of 30 September 2014.

-In the fourth quarter of 2008, the Home Office began to publish snapshots of how long immigration detainees are held in IRCs and STHFs.
-In 2012, about 62% of total immigration detainees were held for less than two months (Figure 2).
-It is also not uncommon for detention to span two to six months.
-A small but consistent minority of detainees – about 5% – are held for more than one year.
+In 2013, about 81% of total immigration detainees leaving detention had been held for less than two months (Figure 2).
+It is also not uncommon for detention to span two to four months.
+A small but consistent minority of detainees – about 6% – are held for more than six months, including 1% held for more than a year.

 The most common category of immigration detention is people who have sought asylum in the UK at some point in their immigration adjudication processes